Jennifer Alexander, Ph.D.

 Andrea has a Bachelor of Science in Chemistry and a Master of Library and Information Science.
 She has previously worked as a science research librarian.
 In the CAN Lab she primarily worked on our lab's outreach efforts, managing volunteers, the FiND Network, and SPARK, a nationwide autism genetics study.
 Outside of research, she enjoys playing and listening to music, cooking for friends and family, and spending time with her daughter, Eleanor, and two small dogs, Claude and Mac.

-Mia was a Research Assistant in the CAN Lab who primarily worked on the CBIT + TMS study, along with the Tic Tech study.
-Mia graduated from University of Minnesota with a bachelor of science in psychology and a minor in Russian.
-She is interested in sex differences that appear among individuals diagnosed with Tourette's syndrome, ASD, ADHD, and OCD, and interventions that improve symptoms of neurodevelopmental disorders, particularly in school settings.
-Mia plans on applying to medical school in Fall of 2023 and works as a Research Coordinator at MIDB's Non-Invasive Neuromodulation Lab.
+Mia was a Research Assistant in the CAN Lab for 3 years and primarily worked on the CBIT+TMS study and the Tic Tech study.
+Mia graduated from the University of Minnesota with a bachelor of science in psychology and a minor in Russian.
+She is interested in novel and early interventions to improve symptoms of a range of disorders, including OCD, depression, and anxiety.
+Mia currently works as the primary neuromodulation technician in the Non-invasive Neuromodulation Lab, also headed by Dr. Conelea, and she plans to apply to medical school in the Summer of 2023.

 Natasha worked on SPARK, our autism genetics study, as well as various other projects in the lab.
 Natasha is currently attending a graduate program in genetic counseling and will continue to work with families affected by neurodevelopmental disorders and genetic conditions.
 In her free time she enjoys taking care of her plants and cooking.